Part of Forebrain

 Give rise to optic radiation

-Retrolentiform part of internal capsule
+Retrolentiform part of the internal capsule

-Visual area of cortex
+The visual area of cortex

 Structure of Lateral geniculate: